 In case of non-compliance with the rule, the most serious consequence would be the halting of loading or unloading and a consequent disruption of cargo flows and supply chains.
 Furthermore, CBP imposes fines or other penalties on the carriers and other parties responsible for the submission of bills of lading.

 The 24-Hour Advance Vessel Manifest Rule applies to:

-The rule does not apply to feeder or transhipment vessels that are not calling at the U.S. However, the 24-Hour Advance Manifest Rule does apply when the cargo is transhipped onto a vessel that calls at the U.S.
+The rule does not apply to feeder or transhipment vessels that are not unloading at the U.S. However, the 24-Hour Advance Manifest Rule does apply when the cargo is transhipped onto a vessel that calls at a U.S. port.

 How we comply

 Our electronic systems allow us to submit our manifested bills of lading to CBP in a correct, quick and secure fashion.

 In order to create the customs manifest, we need to get information from you in advance of the local reporting deadline.
 Our global teams have been specially trained to handle any questions you might have about the 24-Hour Advance Manifest Rule.

 Your responsibilities as a shipper

 We strongly recommend that you become acquainted with the rule and follow the overall guidelines listed below when shipping cargo to the U.S.